Free · No account needed

 3 free · no account needed

-The seating chart decisions only you can make
+The decisions only you can make

 The tool handles the puzzle of who fits where.
 But some decisions require knowledge only you have: